Aman524524/Fraud_Detection_ML/README.md

 4. **Model Development**:
    - Implement and train machine learning models.
-   - Optimize hyperparameters using techniques like Grid Search or Random Search.

 5. **Evaluation**:
    - Evaluate models using metrics such as Precision, Recall, F1-Score, and AUC.

-6. **Deployment**:
-   - Deploy the system for real-time or batch transaction analysis.

-7. **Monitoring**:
-   - Continuously monitor the system's performance and retrain models as needed.

----

 ## Installation and Setup